bluebrown/docker-flask/README.md

 ## Health Probe

-As long as the app is running it will serve a 200 response on the `/alive` endpoint
+As long as the app is running it will serve a 200 response on the `/alive` endpoint.

 ```console
 $ curl -I localhost:5000/alive